almende/eve/java_services.md

 - Parameters *services*.
 One can define one or multiple communication services via which the agents can be accessed, for example HTTP and XMPP.
+-->

 - A parameter *context* specifying the type of context that will be available for the agents to read and write persistent data.
   Agents themselves are stateless.
 They can use a context to store data.

+- A parameter *scheduler* specifying the scheduler that will be used to let agents schedule tasks for themselves.

 Each agent has access has access to this configuration file via its [context](java_agents.html#context).